Aedile

-An aedile (English: /ˈiːdʌɪl/ EE-dighl) was a magistrate in the Roman Republic who had responsibilities for the upkeep of the city, such as its buildings, roads, and markets; the availability of grain at reasonable prices; and the holding of games.
+An aedile or edile (English: /ˈiːdaɪl/ EE-dyl) was a magistrate in the Roman Republic who had responsibilities for the upkeep of the city, such as its buildings, roads, and markets; the availability of grain at reasonable prices; and the holding of games.
 It also had some judicial functions, being able to issue fines and corporal punishments with an additional right to prosecute crimes before the assemblies, but by the middle republic was mostly an office used for distributing largesse to win the officeholder popular acclaim.

 There were two kinds of aediles, plebeian aediles and curule aediles.
 The former were, according to Roman tradition, the first aediles created (c.
 494 BC), initially as assistants to the plebeian tribunes, with the curule aediles created c.
 367 BC.
 The plebeian aediles, even though originally tribunician assistants, assimilated with the curule aediles: by the middle republic, aediles were junior to praetors and senior to quaestors, with the tribunate usually held before an aedilate.
 The two types of aediles had largely the same duties.

 The duties of the aediles did not long survive the republic.
 While the office continued to exist under the empire, many of their public functions were assumed by the emperor or his appointees.
 There were, however, aediles in self-governing communities outside of Rome who continued to be elected by and support their localities in much the same way the republican aediles at Rome did.